 Renault Master Z.E. running costs

-As it’s the first large electric van to come to market, the Master Z.E. has to set the benchmark for pricing.
-And with prices in the region of £66,000 to £69,000 for the four panel-van variants on offer, it’s pretty expensive.
-That’s roughly double the price of a diesel-powered Master, although unlike the Kangoo Z.E., Renault only offers the ability to buy the Master Z.E. outright, rather than adding battery rental to the mix to bring the initial purchase price down.
+As it was the first large electric van to come to market, the Master Z.E. has to set the benchmark for pricing.
+And with prices starting in the region of £45,000, it’s pretty expensive.
+That’s a lot more than for a diesel-powered Master, although unlike it does with the Kangoo Z.E., Renault only sells the Master Z.E. outright, rather than adding battery rental to the mix to bring the initial purchase price down.

 The benefits of the Master Z.E.’s low running costs will be felt as soon as you hit the road.
 Charging costs a fraction of the price of filling a van with diesel, and as the Master Z.E. is designed with multi-drop deliveries in mind, it'll soon recoup the additional cost if it’s being used five or six days a week, all year round, when compared to a diesel van.

 The Master Z.E. comes in its own specification based on the Business trim level offered on the diesel version.
 It gets plastic wheel trims, electric windows, electric heated door mirrors and electric-only kit such as interior pre-heating, voice control and a speed limiter.
 In the back there are eight anchor points on the load floor of the short-wheelbase version, while the medium and long-wheelbase vans have 10 anchors.